ichsansandy/capstone-htmlcssjs/README.md

 # 📖 Capstone Project : Module 1 - HTML CSS JS <a name="about-project"></a>

-**Capstone Project** is a milestone project for microverse student everytime they finish a module
+**Capstone Project** is a milestone project for microverse student everytime they finish a module  <br/>
+You can watch the introduction [video here](https://www.loom.com/share/fe4cab9163964cbcb9e3e17176009a49)

 ## 🛠 Built With <a name="built-with"></a>